-Applying Tax Deduction at Source on Vendor Bills
+Applying TDS on Vendor Bills

 When you create, edit, or delete a bill, the SuiteApp stores the tax information in the India Accumulated Tax Bucket record.
-The India Audit Trial subtab on the India Accumulated Tax Buckets page lists any change in taxes due to creation, modification, or deletion of a bill.
+The India Audit Trail subtab on the India Accumulated Tax Buckets page displays any changes in taxes from creating, editing, or deleting a bill.
+For more information, see India Accumulated Tax Buckets for TDS.

 Note: